roni-polymod/models/readme.md

 Usage
 -----

 $ python write_model_file.py [-h] [-n FILENAME] [-a] [-f] [-e] poly stkey

 Write SVG file for polyhedron face or edge models

 positional arguments:

   poly                  polyhedron name

   stkey                 dict key to size, type and repeat parameters

 optional arguments:

-  -h, --help            show this help message and exit -n FILENAME, --filename FILENAME
+  -h, --help            show this help message and exit

-                        relative path and file name to save, (defaults polyhedron name current folder -a, --array           True for array repetition of pieces, default to single piece
+  -n FILENAME, --filename FILENAME            relative path and file name to save, (defaults to polyhedron name.svg in current folder)

+  -a, --array           True for array repetition of pieces, default to single piece

   -f, --face            Face model (default)

   -e, --edge            Edge model (no effect if -f also used)

 Examples
 --------

 $ python write_model_file.py cube 5e

 will create a single face for a cube with 50mm edge (5e size and type key parameter).
 The file will be saved as cube.svg in the working directory.